SergheiMihailov/adapt_med_seg/blogpost.md

 Concretely, given a raw volumetric image file (typically in [DICOM format](https://en.wikipedia.org/wiki/DICOM) or semi-processed [NIfTI format](https://en.wikipedia.org/wiki/Neuroimaging_Informatics_Technology_Initiative#:~:text=The%20Neuroimaging%20Informatics%20Technology%20Initiative,using%20Magnetic%20Resonance%20Imaging%20methods.)), they first extract the foreground of the image (all voxels of intensity $>$ mean intensity), take the resulting image's $5^\text{th}$ and $95^\text{th}$ percentile, and standardize it using the mean and std of the foreground.
 Next, for each dataset, they pre-process the ground truth segmentation masks by splitting the different segmentation categories along the first dimension and then concatenating them, to obtain a $K\times H\times W\times D$ tensor of segmentation masks.
 Finally, they store the resulting image and mask representations as numpy binaries encoded with floating point numbers with 32bit precision.

 Here we note, that we discovered that M3D-Seg mistakenly also incorporates in total 32 MRI volumes from the AMOS dataset [[27]](#ref27).
 We investigated the cause of this and found that the original AMOS dataset has ambiguous metadata files.
-A more thourough explanation of it can be found in the Appendix.
-We estimate that 32 samples from 96,000 should not influence the model much so we consider as if it did not happen.
+A more thourough explanation of it can be found in the Appendix A. We estimate that 32 samples from 96,000 should not influence the model much so we consider as if it did not happen.

 ### Magnetic Resonance Imaging Data